 Tokens ensure a seamless, secure digital transaction process.
 Credit card tokenization makes it easy for merchants to protect customer accounts from fraud.
-It creates a frictionless, card-free experience that makes eCommerce purchases easier and more commonplace and allows for secure, in-app mobile transactions so people can purchase what they need, when they need it, on the go.
+It creates a frictionless, card-free experience that makes eCommerce purchases easier and more commonplace.
+It also allows for secure, in-app mobile payments so people can purchase what they need, when they need it, on the go.
 Here are the steps involved in processing a transaction with tokenization:

-- Step one: Credit card tokenization transactions begin with the cardholder.
-The cardholder initiates the transaction either online, in-store, or in-app by providing their credit card information.
+- The cardholder initiates the transaction either online, in-store, or in-app by providing their credit card information.

-- Step three: The party that’s acquiring the token initiates the routing process to transmit the token to the bank network for authorization.
+- The party that’s acquiring the token initiates the routing process to transmit the token to the bank network for authorization.

-- Step four: After authorization is complete, the token matches with the appropriate customer bank account while customer data remains secure in the tokenization system’s digital vaults.
+- After authorization is approved, the token matches with the appropriate customer bank account while customer data remains secure in the tokenization system’s digital vaults.

-- Step five: The party issuing the token accepts or declines the transaction of funds, returns the token, and transmits its notice of authorization back to the bank.
+- The party issuing the token accepts or declines the transaction of funds, returns the token, and transmits its notice of authorization back to the bank.

-- Step six: Upon notice of successful token and payment authorization, a new token transmits back to the merchant for use in future transactions.
+- Upon notice of successful token and payment authorization, a new token transmits back to the merchant for use in future transactions.

 How Does Tokenizing Credit Cards Affect PCI Compliance?